Laarni Lozada: Education

-She graduated from Philippine Women's University in Taft Manila with a degree of Bachelor of Secondary Education major in English.
+She graduated from Philippine Women's University in Taft, Manila with a degree of Bachelor of Secondary Education major in English.

 Pinoy Dream Academy

-Upon learning about new season of Pinoy Dream Academy, Laarni decided to audition.
-An inspirational song, "Lead Me Lord, " earned for her the 15th slot after a long process of elimination.
+Laarni decided to audition to the second season of the Pinoy Dream Academy.
+An inspirational song, "Lead Me Lord" earned her the 15th slot after a long process of elimination.

 After 13 weeks in the academy, Laarni was hailed the Grand Star Dreamer on September 14, 2008 at the Cuneta Astrodome.
 At the end of the show's two-night finale, she garnered 651,696 votes (35.21% of the total votes).

 On October 9, 2008, she and Phillip Nolasco, Little Grand Star Dreamer, received the keys to their new houses in Binangonan, Rizal and one million pesos as their prize for winning the competition.